lesliefinlayson/kickstarter-analysis/README.md

 The first task of this analysis of the kickstarter data was to look at the relationship (if any) of theater campaigns and their launch dates.
 After analyzing a total of 1369 Theater projects, the resulting pivot table and graph show:

 •	May and June have the highest number of successful theater campaigns.
-These months are the optimal time to plan a theater campaign
+These months are the optimal time to run a theater campaign
 •	November through January have the lowest number of successful theater campaigns.
-These months are the least desirable for running a theater campaign.
+These months are the least desirable for running a theater campaign

 _Theater Outcomes Based on Goals_

-The second task of this analysis of the kickstart data was to look at the relationship (if any) between the financial goals of a project and its outcome.
+The second task of this analysis of the kickstart data was to look at the relationship (if any) between the funding goals of a project and its outcome.
 The line chart generated from the data set shows:

 •	Projects with goals less than $5000 had relatively high success rates and fairly low failure rates
 •	Projects over $45,000 had very high failure rates and very low success rates